catchshashank/gsoc-pymc/GSOC-PROPOSAL.md

 conversations and decision making using deep learning and sequential decision models.
-My research involves modelling interactions as partially observable stochastic processes — specifically, I use Recurrent State Space Models (RSSMs) with variational autoencoders to infer hidden signals from turn-by-turn speech transcripts.
+My research involves modelling interactions as partially observable stochastic processes — specifically, I use Recurrent State Space Models (RSSMs) to infer hidden signals from turn-by-turn speech transcripts.

 For example.
 I am currently looking at buyer-dealer sales negotiations, and evaluating belief-updating based on linguistic signals and its effect on price-offer trajectory.
 In this case, priors over hidden states are difficult to elicit since belief is ambiguous and hard to check.
-I have felt the absence of principled, easy-to-use predictive checking tools directly and repeatedly.
+I have felt the absence of principled, easy-to-use predictive checking tools directly.
 When I fit a Gaussian prior over a dealer's "concession room" and want to ask whether that prior is compatible with what dealers actually say, there is no clean way to do this in PyMC without writing substantial boilerplate code by hand.
 This naturally draws me to this